Frequently Asked Questions (FAQ)

 Once you know what program you would like to study on, you need speak with the Education Abroad Coordinator to ascertain if it is accredited.
 If it is an accredited program, you then apply and once accepted you then fill out a Non-SCSU Application Packet (available in the office or to be mailed on request).
 Once you have completed the Non-SCSU application packet you need to schedule an appointment to meet with the coordinator and discuss your program and submit your application.

 You will receive a confirmation email stating that we received your application and indicating any missing paperwork that we still need to receive from you.
-Once your application is complete it will be reviewed by the Study Abroad Coordinator/Advisor and notification of acceptance, conditional acceptance, or denial will be sent out via the post.
+Once your application is complete it will be reviewed by the Education Abroad Program Manager and notification of acceptance, conditional acceptance, or denial will be sent out via e-mail.

 When you apply you should ask when the Pre-departure Orientation is for your program and mark it on your calendar.
 Pre-departure Orientation is mandatory and it is the next big step after applying.